rrweb-io/rrweb/guide.md

 #### Use rrweb-player

-Since rrweb's replayer only provides a basic UI, you can choose rrweb-replayer which is based on rrweb's public APIs but has a feature-rich replayer UI.
+Since rrweb's replayer ([@rrweb/replay](packages/replay/)) only provides a basic UI, you can choose [rrweb-player](packages/rrweb-player/) which is based on rrweb's public APIs but has a feature-rich replayer UI.

 ##### Installation